neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 In addition to displaying the art pieces, your gallery app should handle dynamic data that updates based on user interactions.
 You’ll need to establish a state to manage information linked to the art pieces from the API.
 Refer to the **React Data Fetching** session handout for further guidance.

 The goal of this project is to write clean code with well-isolated components rather than to complete all features.
-Follow the outlined tasks within each user story for structure.
+Follow the outlined tasks within each user story to get on track.

 Plan your work effectively, and coordinate your next steps as a team.